zhanglonglongSH/validator-profiles/profiles/block42/README.md

 ## Contact Us

 Have questions?
-You can reach us:

-- Email: office@block42.tech
+Reach out to us!

 ### Website